EmixamE/jekyll-serif-theme/expectation.md

 untouch_image: "/images/illustrations/marketing-target.svg"

-untouch_text: "The golden rule we can all follow is <b>to not touch what's alreay working</b>.
+untouch_text: "The golden rule we can all follow is <b>to not touch what's already working</b>.
 It sounds perhaps counter-intuitive to say such things, but believe us, we should not retouch it."

-untouch_reason: "It is always tempting to improving things, especially when we have something working with good result.
+untouch_reason: "It is always tempting to improving things, especially when we have something working with good results.
 But success in one ad also means that we should let it alone, and <b>focus on something else.</b>"

 untouch_end: ""
 ---